billcurtis/AzSHCISandbox/README.md

 ### NAT Prerequisites

+Internet access is required.
-If you wish the environment to have internet access in the Sandbox, create a VMswitch on the FIRST host that maps to a NIC on a network that has internet access the network should use DHCP.
-The configuration file will need to be updated to include the name of the VMswitch to use for NAT.
+On the Hyper-V Host, create a VMswitch  that maps to a NIC attached to a network that has internet access and provides addresses using DHCP.
+The configuration file will need to be updated to include the name of this VMswitch to use for NAT.

 ## Software Prerequisites

 ### Required VHDX files:

  **GUI.vhdx** - Sysprepped Desktop Experience version of Windows Server 2019 **Datacenter**.
 Only Windows Server 2019 Datacenter is supported.
 Other releases such as Server Datacenter 1809 are not supported as they do not support S2D.

 **AzSHCI.vhdx** - Same requirements.